+Effective recruiting and hiring practices are frequently shared with other administrators and colleagues throughout the system.
 Effective: Leader's actions or impact of leader's actions relevant to this indicator are sufficient and appropriate reflections of quality work with only normal variations.